Spring (TV series)

 Spring was a Flemish television soap made by Studio 100 for children's channel Ketnet.
 Six seasons were taped between 2002 and 2007 during the summer period.
 By popular demand the series was regularly rerun from 2011 onwards.

 Storylines

-The storylines are about group of young people finding themselves and the scene revolving around dance school Spring.
+The storylines are about a group of young people finding themselves and the scene revolving around dance school Spring.
 The girls share an interest in dancing, fashion and photography.
 The boys are passionate about music.
 Love, friendship and competition are recurring themes, but in the end friendship conquers all.